 Scholarships and research and teaching assistantship are available.

-Deadline: May 15 Note: Based on availability in the program, strong applications will continue to be examined and admission scholarships are available for all eligible candidates.
+Deadline: January 15 (Canadian), December 1 (international) Note: Based on availability in the program, strong applications will continue to be examined and admission scholarships are available for all eligible candidates.

 School of Political Studies